fenago/ml-scikit-keras-tensorflow/labs/lab_1.md

 19. What can go wrong if you tune hyperparameters using the test set?

-Solutions to these exercises are available in the solutions file.
+**Solution for the exercises are available in the solutions file.**